 For many travellers, a hot air balloon ride over the ‘Pink City’ is one of the highlights of their trip.
 Ballooning can be done on the morning of Day six between September and June.
 For additional information, please see the important notes section of Essential Trip Information.
 If you’re afraid of heights, or just don’t fancy a float, maybe check out the Royal City Palace or one of the five quirky astronomical observatories built by Jaipur’s founder.
 Later this afternoon, visit the Amber Fort.
 Set on a hilltop overlooking Maota Lake, the fort is a superb example of Rajput architecture.
 Entering the glittering Sheesh Mahal (Hall of Mirrors) is also something you won’t soon forget.

 Head east to Agra in a public vehicle, stopping en route to see the breathtaking imperial gate of Fatehpur Sikri.
-Rich in Mughal heritage, Agra is a city of gardens, temples and open rooftops.
+Rich in Mughal heritage, Agra is a city of gardens, temples, and open rooftops.
 Even if you’ve never heard of it, you’ll probably recognise its most famous attraction – the Taj Mahal.
 See this awesome monument upon arrival, taking in the splendour of the white marble mausoleum built by Emperor Shah Jahan as a memorial to his wife Mumtaz.
 The rest of the day is free to explore the city.
-There will be a meeting at 6 pm to welcome any new travellers joining you on the next stage of your adventure.
+An amazing local social enterprise, Sheroes Hangout, is located about 10-minutes from the Taj Mahal and is an excellent place to stop for a cold drink, coffee, or light meal while you are here.
+The initiative is part of the Stop Acid Attacks campaign and staffed by survivors.

 Catch a morning train from Agra to Lalitpur (approx. 4 hours) followed by private jeeps from Lalitpur to Chanderi (approx. 2 hours).
 Chanderi is a small medieval town - home to Muslims, Hindus and Jains.
 Still off the beaten track, Chanderi is a place where you can experience the life of a movie star - the moment you stroll into town, you instantly become the centre of attention.
 Enjoy dinner in at the home of our local guide, a great chance to meet his large family.